-The concept of collaborating with fintechs is something else that the country’s banks are warming up to.
+The concept of collaborating with fintech is something else that the country’s banks are warming up to.
 Most banks are working to find ways to actively engage with the fintech community, which is vital given that this is where most of the innovation is happening and where most of the fresh ideas are being formed.
-TM ONE, for example, recently announced that it was looking to partner with fintech companies in 10 core areas of their business that included automation, social media engagement, digital customer services and data-driven investment solutions.
+TM ONE, for example, recently announced that it was looking to partner with fintech companies in 10 core areas of their business that included automation, social media engagement, digital customer services, and data-driven investment solutions.

 CIMB Bank, RHB Bank, and even Maybank (the largest bank in the country) have also unveiled their own fintech partnerships in recent years.
-Micheal Foong, Group Chief Strategy Officer at Maybank, said: “Our fintech programme is a unique platform for aspiring innovators to showcase their ideas.
+Micheal Foong, Group Chief Strategy Officer at Maybank, said: “Our fintech program is a unique platform for aspiring innovators to showcase their ideas.
 We want to be a central member of the fintech community in the region, to help grow and support entrepreneurs, by providing them with an avenue to connect directly with the financial industry.”

 Malaysia’s total household debt to GDP ratio has been gradually easing for almost half a decade now, sitting at 83% at the end of 2018, compared to 83.8% at the end of 2017.
 Granted, it’s a gradual drop, but it still represents a consistent improvement.
 The growth of household debt also slowed to 4.7% last year, driven by slower growth in the loans extended by non-banks.